ghostmind-dev/run/Readme.md

 # run

-opiniated global command line interface for development
+opiniated collection of utilities for development

 ## install